Q & A - Is there a witch-hunt against ex British soldiers?

 Would this two year limit also apply to former soldiers or members of the then RUC (police)?

 Yes.
-On January 25 2018 a British Government minister told a Defence Committee meeting that former members of the armed forces would benefit form the early release scheme.
+On January 25 2018 a British Government minister told a Defence Committee meeting that former members of the armed forces would benefit from the early release scheme.
 See link below

 But don’t the so-called “letters of comfort” issued to republicans mean that they will not be prosecuted … and soldiers will?